Creating a Sage Price List as a duplicate of Selling Prices

 Woosage50 allows you to use a Sage Price List to populate the Regular Prices on your website, which is useful if you use Sage Sales Prices for your trade/wholesale customers and want to create a Price List for retail customers, particularly if retail ...

-• Adding New Price List Customers (when using Elex Plugin)
+• Adding New Price List Customers using supported 3rd Party Plugins

-Introduction Woosage now supports the application of Customer and Special Price Lists to customer roles in WooCommerce (WordPress roles).
-Each Customer Price List is mapped to a website role that will apply the relevant prices to customers with a ...
+Introduction Woosage supports the application of Customer and Special Price Lists to customer roles in WooCommerce by mapping a price list, which is made up of the prices specific to a customer or group of customers, to a website role, that can be ...